What are Fluoride Treatments?

 How Is Fluoride Applied?

-Professional fluoride treatments are often provided every six months at the end of your dental cleaning visit.
+Professional fluoride varnish treatments are often provided every six months at the end of your dental cleaning visit in State College, PA.
 As soon as you or your family member select your flavor, our team will prepare your treatment as a gel, foam, rinse, or fluoride varnish.
 The treatment will be kept on the teeth for 1 – 4 minutes, depending on the application method to allow the fluoride time to absorb into the enamel.
 We will then use suction to help clear your mouth after the treatment and provide instructions on when you can eat, drink, or rinse following your visit.
-In many cases, this is generally only a period of about 30 minutes.
+In many cases, this is generally only about 30 minutes.

 Nausea and vomiting can occur if you or your child accidentally swallow any fluoride; however, this should diminish within 24 hours after the treatment.
-In certain cases, our dentists may recommend fluoride supplements to take at home.
+In certain cases, our dentists may recommend fluoride varnish supplements to take at home.
 Since fluoride can be toxic when consumed in high doses, adults must be extremely cautious and prevent children from accessing the supplements.
-Although fluoride treatments help to strengthen the teeth and prevent tooth decay, it is still essential to maintain a regular oral care routine at home by brushing at least twice a day with a fluoridated toothpaste and flossing daily.
+Although fluoride treatments in our State College, PA office help to strengthen the teeth and prevent tooth decay, it is still essential to maintain a regular oral care routine at home by brushing at least twice a day with fluoridated toothpaste and flossing daily.
 We also encourage you to schedule professional exams and cleanings at Advanced Dentistry so our dentists can continue to assess your family's need for fluoride treatments.

 Cavity prevention for Children and Adults

-Help make sure your family enjoys healthy, strong smiles with professional fluoride treatments from Advanced Dentistry of Centre County.
+Help make sure your family enjoys healthy, strong smiles with professional fluoride treatments from Advanced Dentistry of Centre County in State College, PA.
 Our dentists often recommend professional fluoride treatments to meet the varying needs of patients in all stages of life.
-To learn more about the benefits of fluoride for adults and children, contact our team in State College, PA and schedule a dental exam with our friendly, caring team!
+To learn more about the benefits of fluoride for adults and children, contact our team in State College, PA, and schedule a dental exam with our friendly, caring team!